vermiceli/nes-contra-us/README.md

 # Debugging

-One of the biggest advantages of building this rom is that the build scripts also build the debugging symbols.
+One of the biggest advantages of building this ROM is that the build scripts also build the debugging symbols.
 Debugging symbols can be read by emulators and be included in the source view while debugging the game.
 For example, [Mesen](https://github.com/SourMesen/Mesen2) will automatically load the